sethstenzel/clipboard_img_auto_saver/readme.md

 ## Usage

+1. Add the file save path to the save_path.cfg file.
-A batch file is provided to launch and manage the python script.
+2. Run the start_stop.bat file.
+The batch file is provided to launch and manage the python script.

 I did try and user pyinstaller to make a bin file at one point but there was some sort of failure and I don't have time to try and troubleshoot it.

 ## Contributing